 - For patients at risk for fungal infection as a source for severe sepsis, checking one of the newer assays for invasive candidiasis such as 1,3-beta-D-glucan, mannan, or anti-mannan ELISA antibody testing (Grade 2B/C).

 - When no infection can be found during empiric antibiotic therapy, consider using a low procalcitonin level as a supportive tool for the decision to stop antibiotics (Grade 2C).

 The Surviving Sepsis project was criticized in the mid 2000s when it was revealed that Eli Lilly (makers of since-discontinued Xigris) provided a reported ~90% of the funding, without disclosure by the committee.
 Others argued such criticism was unfounded and unfair.
 The Surviving Sepsis website does not clearly show their current sources of funding, but they have set up a page to address any concerns about industry involvement.
 The name "Surviving Sepsis Campaign" is copyrighted by the Society for Critical Care Medicine.

 Guide to Recommendations’ Strengths and Supporting Evidence in the Surviving Sepsis Guidelines:

 - 1 = strong recommendation;

 - 2 = weak recommendation or suggestion;

 - A = good evidence from randomized trials;

-- B = moderate strength evidence from small randomized trial(s) or multiple good observational trials;
+- B = moderate strength evidence from small randomized trial(s) or upgraded observational trials;

 - From the 2012 Society of Critical Care Meeting.